 Yet mining, logging and illegal land grabs are putting these lands and our planet at risk.
 Numerous companies—both national and foreign— have held government-granted rights to prospect for gold on Wapichan lands over the past several decades.
 All of these concessions and adjacent mining blocks have been imposed on Wapichan forests and customary lands without their prior agreement.
 Despite promises of environmental assessments and ‘clean’ mercury-free mining, their lands continue to be invaded and even the assessments and proper mining techniques are rarely if ever used.
 Wapichan villages protest that a genuine, good faith process of free, prior and informed consent has never taken place.

-By mapping their lands and monitoring for invasions the Wapichan are fighting back against the destruction of their lands by using drones for the early detection of illegal incursions and deforestation, and protecting people from mercury poisoning by identifying upstream mining and pollution that might otherwise go unidentified until it has poisoned children and other community members.
+By mapping their lands and monitoring for invasions the Wapichan are fighting back against the destruction of their lands by using drones for the early detection of illegal incursions and deforestation, and protecting people from mercury poisoning by identifying upstream mining and pollution that might otherwise go unidentified until it makes its way into community drinking water.